tc39/notes/es6/2014-04/apr-9.md

 (will follow up)

-RW: Istvan, please send link to FAQ for inclusion.
+RW: István, please send link to FAQ for inclusion.

 confirmed